 Berckmans Place Augusta opened up this new hospitality facility in 2013, named after the road that runs alongside the course.
 Located near the 5th hole, it’s 90,000 square feet filled with restaurants, memorabilia, bars and TVs and verandas, and putting greens that create four of the holes on the course.
 Along with the new driving range that opened a few years ago, it’s a sign of the confidence that Augusta has in the future of the franchise.

 The Patrons That’s right.
-They’re not called spectators, which you are reminded of when you read the guidebook.
+They’re not called fans, which you are reminded of when you read the guidebook.
 But they live up to the name.
 To a person, people who come to The Masters are knowledgeable, passionate, polite, affable and helpful.
 Boundaries are respected – put a chair anywhere on the course, return five hours later, and it’s still there.
 Empty.
 But the patrons don’t hold back when things heat up.
 There’s nothing quite like the roar that rises from the 16th hole when someone hits a good shot.
 It’s guttural.
 Feherty once said during such a roar that the broadcast tower nearby was “vibrating like a tuning fork.”

 Logistics Attendance is capped, but probably runs about 40,000 per day.
 Rumor has it that Augusta at one point brought in some logistics experts from Disney – and it shows.
 Things run quickly and smoothly.
 Lines are minimized.
 There’s always a good viewing spot.
 A few years ago, a big storm rolled through on Tuesday night, felling a huge pine tree that cut through the men’s restroom at the 16th hole like a hot knife through butter.
 It was literally rebuilt in 24 hours, up and running by Thursday morning.